TheMaxMur/WireGuard-cli-admin-panel/README.md

 ```
 #### Script.sh:

 This script install wireguard in docker from dockerhub.
-You can read [https://hub.docker.com/r/linuxserver/wireguard](this documentation), and config your .yaml file.
+You can read [this documentation](https://hub.docker.com/r/linuxserver/wireguard), and config your .yaml file.